 March 7: Just over a week before the official start of the campaign, an unidentified civil servant complains that Premier Greg Selinger's office used non-political civil servants for a pre-election NDP announcement on surface parking lots.
 It's the third time Selinger's government is accused of using government resources for partisan purposes, contrary to the province's Elections Financing Act.
-Selinger promises full co-operation with an investigation by the provincial commissioner of elections, which could take months.
+Selinger promises full co-operation with the investigation by the provincial commissioner of elections, which could take months.

-March 8: The NDP government delivers a mini-budget that serves as a blueprint for the upcoming campaign.
+March 8: The NDP government delivers a mini-budget that serves as a blueprint for their upcoming election campaign.
 The document includes plans for a new tax bracket on high incomes, small tax credit increases for lower- and middle-income earners and more spending on health care.
 The document also reveals the deficit has more than doubled to $773 million.

 March 16: Selinger kicks off his attempt to keep his 16-year government in power with a walk to Lt.-Gov. Janice Filmon's office to dissolve the legislature.
-Selinger says the election is about "clear policy choices that will make a difference for the future of Manitoba."
-Progressive Conservative Leader Brian Pallister says it's about "getting a handle on this freight train of spending increases that the NDP is driving."
+Selinger says the election is about "clear policy choices that will make a difference for the future of Manitoba," while Progressive Conservative Leader Brian Pallister says it's about "getting a handle on this freight train of spending increases that the NDP is driving."
 Liberal Leader Rana Bokhari launches her campaign with a pledge to bring in all-day kindergarten.

-March 23: A recording surfaces online of Bokhari meeting with a man seeking media attention for his concerns about mental-health services.
+March 23: A recording surfaces online of Bokhari meeting with a man seeking media attention for his concerns about mental health services.
 Bokhari tells the man the media won't touch his story because they survive on government ads.
 Pressed by reporters on the recording, Bokhari doesn't back down.
 "I think it's common knowledge that people believe that that's the way the system works."

 March 30: Elections Manitoba rejects five Manitoba Liberal Party candidates.
-One is removed after the NDP complained she had worked as an enumerator earlier in the year; another is rejected because the candidate's paperwork was not handed in by the deadline and three others are rejected because they didn't fill out their forms correctly.
+One is removed after the NDP complained she had worked as an enumerator earlier in the year; another is rejected because the candidate's paperwork was not handed in before the deadline and three others are rejected because they didn't fill out their forms correctly.
 The Liberals will not have a full slate of candidates for the first time since 1999.

 April 1: Court documents obtained by The Canadian Press reveal Elmwood Liberal candidate Kurt Berger had pleaded guilty to assaulting a girlfriend in 2002 and was given a conditional discharge.
 Berger says he turned himself around after the assault and took counselling.
 The Liberals stand by him.